Gift-Worthy Recipes: Andes Mint Bark

 Then I’m happy to present another tasty gift-worthy recipe.

 This time, it’s a quick and easy mint bark, made from a bag of Andes Creme de Menthe chips.
-One bag costs right around $3.50.
+And it’s cheap.
+One bag of Andes Creme de Menthe Chips costs right around $3.50.
 With additional ingredients, the total cost of the recipe is about $4.00.
 Not bad for a gift, huh?